 Want to get the At Home newsletter in your inbox?
 Sign up here.

-How are you maintaining equilibrium these days?
-How do you balance caution and optimism?
+If you’ve received the vaccine, how has it changed your days, if at all?
 Write to us: email@example.com.
-Include your full name and location and we might use your contribution in a future newsletter.
+Include your name, age and location.
 We’re At Home.
 We’ll read every letter sent.
-More ideas for leading a full and cultured life at home or near it appear below.
-I’ll see you on Friday.
+As always, more ideas for leading a full and cultured life at home and near it appear below.
+I’ll be back on Friday.